 - Algebra Readiness Diagnostic Test (ARDT)

-- Frequently Asked Questions About the ARDT
+- Frequently Asked Questions about the ARI, Intervention Programs, and ARDT

 Answers many questions that have been raised by users in Virginia school divisions concerning the Algebra Readiness Initiative and the ARDT.

 - Algebra Readiness Intervention Program Checklist (Word)

 A successful intervention program is comprehensive, intensive, assesses frequently, and addresses the individual needs of the students.
 The points on this resource checklist are research-based guidelines that translate the components of a successful program for at-risk students into guidance for setting up an algebra readiness intervention program.